gokulkrishh/awesome-meta-and-manifest/README.md

-# meta-and-manifest-pwa
+# Awesome Meta Tag & Manifest

-A collection of meta tags and manifest.json properties available.
+> A collection of meta tags and manifest.json properties available for building progressive web application